Éder (footballer, born 1986): Early life

 Éder holds dual nationality (Brazilian and Italian) as his great-grandfather, Battista Righetto, was from Nove in the Province of Vicenza.
 He was named in tribute to Éder Aleixo de Assis, striker of the Brazil national team during the 1982 FIFA World Cup.

 Club career

 Early years

-Born in Lauro Müller, Santa Catarina state, Éder started his career at Criciúma Esporte Clube.
+Born in Lauro Müller, Santa Catarina state, Éder started his career at Criciúma.
 He made his first team – and Campeonato Brasileiro Série A – debut on 19 December 2004, coming on as a second-half substitute in a 3–3 home draw against Coritiba, with his side being already relegated.

 Éder was definitely promoted to the first team ahead of the 2005 season, and scored his first goal on 30 January of that year, but in a 3–2 Campeonato Catarinense home loss against Joinville.
 He finished the tournament with three goals in ten appearances, and scored in his Campeonato Brasileiro Série B debut against São Raimundo-AM on 26 April, finishing a 2–0 home success.

-At the age of 19 and with five goals in 19 league appearances during the year, Éder was signed by Italian club Empoli.
+At the age of 19, and with five goals in 19 league appearances during the year, Éder was signed by Italian club Empoli.